QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Capex and/or energy-related prices can be defined.
 Both default to zero.
 For the PV plant, capex-related costs include the plant within the economic boundary of the energy system.
 Energy-related prices, by contrast, represent a plant outside of the economic boundary, where the generated power is purchased through a power purchase agreement (PPA), for example.
 It may not be appropriate to take into account both capital costs and energy-related costs.

+The PV plant also offer the possibility to set prices for unmet energies.
+This can be understood as additional costs that have to be paid for energy that is not taken by the energy system, although is was generated by the PV plant.
+In the case this energy is sold elsewhere and is not modelled within the simulated energy system, the unmet energy price could also be set to a negative value resulting into additional revenue.

 Capex-related parameters:

 | Name | Type | R/D | Example | Unit | Description |